vrajkumarnaik/Mvcmovie/Mvcmovie/README.txt

 ADD THE INDEX file
 add rating try on brwoser iam able to add ratting succfully.

+1304 complated step 9 and 10
-1304 creat account on github
+13023 creat account on github
-     add all data
+     delete all movie name
-1355 add seeddata
+1355 add seeddata in model
+1415 add all data (movie name,Relese Date, price, Rating)
+    than push all data